About New Roots

 Our mission is to secure the economic and cultural legacy of the North End African Nova Scotian Community.

-Our vision is to own and steward strategically selected parcels and real estate assets within the North End of Halifax and beyond.
+Our vision is to own and steward strategically selected parcels and real estate assets within the North End of Halifax and beyond for the North End African Nova Scotian Community.

-Our board is majority-led by African Nova Scotian community members.
-We are supported by technical experts in various fields.
+Our Board is majority-led by African Nova Scotian community members.

 -